- Faith and Worship

 Later, some close friends would help me get more involved with the Catholic Church.
 They brought me in to serve and look to the Bible for guidance.
 That led to Father Jason Sharbaugh, our pastor at our university parish, and I growing close.
 Reflecting on great church leaders and thinkers, Father Jason helped normalize the intellectual side of the faith with scientific, philosophical and sociological beauty.

-We would joke about me joining the priesthood, and I could feel my heart glow as we dove more into what his priesthood entailed.
+We would joke about me joining the priesthood, and I could feel my mind actually feeling drawn to the idea as we dove more into what his priesthood entailed.
 Father Jason has been my guide and someone with whom I can ask the hard questions, and I am thankful for his ministry.

 I have always enjoyed people and have always enjoyed deep conversations.
 I love the inherent sense of belonging when I dive into the Catholic faith.
 The opportunity to spend my life diving into an individual relationship with Christ, sharing the Gospel, drawing people to the sacraments, and helping the sick have all been a part of my life.
 These opportunities were the happiest times of my life.